LacunaOmnibus/MontyLacuna/README.md

 ## TBD
 - The caching right now is very naive - every call sent to the server is curried.
-The cache actually needs to be cleared periodically (when we see "needs_surface_refresh" maybe)
+The cache actually needs to be cleared periodically
+  - What's there now probably won't hurt any short quickie scripts, though it probably won't help those much either.
+But it would hurt a long-running program, eg LacunaWaX.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
 - Ack through everything for "CHECK" and fix.
-- I'm describing the "standard TLE search string" in multiple places, with slightly different verbiage each time.
-Define that somewhere more common.
-    - ack for "standard TLE" and ">= 3" etc
-- Investigate the main __init__.py.
-I don't think it needs all the imports that are in there.
-- A prisoner or two floating around us1 1.1.
-Use them to test trade.py and transporter.py
-    - get__prisoners()
 - Whenever we instantiate a MyBuilding object, we're calling view() on that building automatically - I'm not convinced that's what should be happening.
 At the very least, we should be caching the results.